Hazelstorm/413w22-taikomapper/README.md

 - Tanchiky - School (BPM: 140, offset: 382).
 A video of the map can be found [here](https://www.youtube.com/watch?v=l91C-G_mRK0).
 - Bill Wurtz - School (BPM: 96, offset: 1099).
 A video of the map can be found [here](https://www.youtube.com/watch?v=FnAFkdGqGAY).

 Neither song is in the training set.
-The latter song (Bill Wurtz - School) was chosen as it seems to have more complex rhythm, overlayed with vocals.
+The two chosen songs have different musical genres, to be more representative of what is mapped in Taiko.

 Overall, the ```notePresenceRNN``` model seemed to pick up percussion elements quite well.
 However, we've noticed that the model tends to perform relatively poorly in sections of music that are low-intensity.
 Specifically, the model sometimes places sporadic notes that don't really follow the rhythm of the music in such low-intensity sections.
 We hypothesize a few reasons for this behaviour:
 - Low-intensity sections of music tend to have less percussion and more melodic elements.
 On the other hand, ```notePresenceRNN``` seems to focus on the percussion element of music, so the model could struggle when percussion is not present.
 Furthermore, we've limited ```fmax```, the max frequency for the spectrogram, to 5000 Hz; this frequency limit may cut off treble in low-intensity sections (where bass is limited).